Here’s a hypothetical situation for you:

-Your opponents closer – a skilled left-handed finesse pitcher with an elite change-up – waits on the mound.
+Your opponent closer – a skilled left-handed finesse pitcher with an elite change-up – waits on the mound.

 Next up in the batting order is a veteran utility infielder.
-He is serviceable at all aspects of the sport, but excels at nothing.
-There’s a good chance he will be outmatched
+He is serviceable in all aspects of the sport but excels at nothing.
+There’s a good chance he will be outmatched!

 Let’s say you do.
 The pitcher then decides to stay away from the strike zone and put your slow pinch hitter on base with a walk.
 Fortunately, your fourth outfielder is a speedy guy – time to pinch run for your pinch hitter.